Tutorial | Paneled and animated charts#

 Supporting data#

-This tutorial uses a dataset that is the result of enriching the orders data with customer data and preparing for visualization.
-You can download orders_enriched_prepared as a csv file.
+This tutorial uses a dataset that’s the result of enriching the orders data with customer data and preparing for visualization.
+You can download orders_enriched_prepared as a CSV file.

 A basic line chart#

-We’ll start from a basic line chart that shows the total sales (y-axis) by month of the year (x-axis) and separate lines by the category of T-shirt sold.
-This is a useful way to look at the patterns of purchases over the course of a year, but we’d also like to see the breakdown by gender.
+Let’s start from a basic line chart that shows the total sales (y-axis) by month of the year (x-axis) and separate lines by the category of T-shirt sold.
+This is a useful way to look at the patterns of purchases over the course of a year.
+Imagine though you’d also like to see the breakdown by gender.

 ../../_images/adv-charts-linechart.png